 - Household income

-There are other optional types of fields available.
+Other optional types of fields are available.
 Discuss this with your automotive mailing list service provider.

 Automotive mailing list accuracy

 Mailing lists on the market today typically range from 75% accuracy up to 98% accuracy.
 It depends on the sources of the data and the database update frequency.
 Lists on the lower end of the accuracy range tend to rely on DMV data.
 These only come from certain states.
 These lists are often the cheapest, too.
 They probably haven’t been verified through NCOA.